eiConsole v.23R1

 If you click to the left of these elements, it will expand them to show their respective child elements and values.
 For example, the first Person element should resemble this:

 Once the entire XML is selected, right-click over it once more and click Copy.
-This will send the selected XML to your clipboard so that we can paste it in any text editor and save it for later use.
+This will send the selected XML to your clipboard so that you can paste it into any text editor and save it for later use.

-Now open your favorite text editor, paste the copied XML and save it.
+Now open your favorite text editor, paste in the copied XML, and save it.
 You can name it anything you like as long as you remember the name since we are going to use it later.
 We will name the document people-predetermined-format.xml.
 Be sure to write down where you saved your file.
-Here is how the new XML document looks like:

-In our case we saved our file in the “data” directory under our working directory, “c:\Program Files\PilotFish Technology\Getting-Started-Project\PilotFish”.
+In our case we saved our file in the data directory under our working directory, c:\Users\{USER _NAME}\PilotFish eiConsole Working Directories\MS-SQL Server to XML and Delimited File\data

-Save your specification with the Save button, providing any name you feel appropriate (we’ll use Delimited People):
+Save your specification with the Save button, providing any name you feel appropriate (we’ll use Delimited People in the example):

 Creating the XSLT for the XML to Delimited File Transformation

-Now we are going to perform the second step in configuring this Target Transform, creating the XSLT that will be used for transforming the database polling output XML to the predetermined format XML needed by the Delimited and Fixed-Width File transformation module.
-The steps are going to be the same we followed in the Transform the database output XML to an XML file XSLT before with the slight difference that we are going to use the people-predetermined-format.xml file we created in the previous step as the “target format”.
+Now we are going to perform the second step in configuring this Target Transform, creating the XSLT that will be used for transforming the database polling output XML to the predetermined format XML needed by the Delimited and Fixed-Width file Transformation Module.
+The steps are going to be the same as we followed in the Transform the database output XML to an XML file XSLT before, with the slight difference that we are going to use the people-predetermined-format.xml file we created in the previous step as the Target format.

 Editing a New Mapping